-The landlord submitted a signed Proof of Service of the Notice of Direct Request Proceeding which declares that on January 6, 2018, the landlord personally served the tenant the Notice of Direct Request Proceeding.
-The landlord had the tenant and a witness sign the Proof of Service of the Notice of Direct Request Proceeding to confirm personal service.
-Based on the written submission of the landlord and in accordance with section 89 of the Act, I find that the tenant has been duly served with the Direct Request Proceeding documents on January 6, 2018.
+The landlord submitted a signed Proof of Service of the Notice of Direct Request Proceeding which declares that on January 8, 2019, the landlord personally served the tenant the Notice of Direct Request Proceeding.
+The landlord had a witness sign the Proof of Service of the Notice of Direct Request Proceeding to confirm personal service.
+Based on the written submissions of the landlord and in accordance with section 89 of the Act, I find that the tenant has been duly served with the Direct Request Proceeding documents on January 8, 2019.